usefull/Pompo/README.md

 # Pompo
-The brige to create and use .NET objects in JS code via Wasm.
+The brige to create and use .NET objects in JS code via WebAssembly.

 ## Intro
 We are going to create a WebAssembly module using the Blazor framework and the C# programming language.
 Then we will create a React application and embed the WebAssembly module in it so that we can use the functionality of the module in the application.